‘Star Wars Episode 8’ Rumors: Benicio Del Toro’s Character A Familiar Face?

 Not too long ago, it was reported by Making Star Wars, which has been proven as a reliable source on all things Star Wars: Episode 8, that Del Toro’s character is dubbed as the “man in black.”

-Interestingly, another Star Wars tipster, 4chan, leaked via Zeroh purported details about The Last Jedi teaser trailer featuring a man in black shooting with a blaster a group of mourning people in procession.
+Interestingly, another Star Wars tipster, 4chan, leaked via Zeroh purported details about The Last Jedi teaser trailer featuring a man in black shooting with a blaster at group of mourning people in procession.

 If the “man in black” and the one that will show up in the teaser trailer are one and the same, it does seem like Del Toro’s role in Star Wars: Episode 8 is not to be trifled with.
 More importantly, fans will not have to wait that long to see him in action.